Anjali01012002/DSA-using-Java-Infosys-Springboard/README.md

 The program takes user input for insertion and deletion operations and prints the state of the array after each operation.

+### 2 : `src/SinglyLinkedList.java`

+This file demonstrates various operations on a singly linked list, including:

+- **Insertion at Beginning**: Adds a new node at the start of the linked list.
+- **Insertion at End**: Adds a new node at the end of the linked list.
+- **Insertion After a Given Node**: Adds a new node after a specific node.
+- **Deletion of Node by Key**: Deletes the first occurrence of a specified key in the linked list.
+- **Search for a Node**: Searches for a node with a specified key.
+- **Print List**: Displays the linked list from the first to the last node.

+The program includes a menu-driven interface that allows the user to perform different operations on the singly linked list based on user input.

 ## How to Use This Repository

 1. **Clone the repository**:

    git clone https://github.com/Anjali01012002/dsa-java-infosys-springboard.git

-2. **Navigate to the project directory**: cd dsa-java-infosys-springboard
+2. **Navigate to the project directory**:

+    cd dsa-java-infosys-springboard

 3. **Compile and run Java files**:

-**Compile**: To compile a Java file, use: javac src/filename.java
+**Compile**: To compile a Java file, use:

+javac src/filename.java

+**Run**: To run the compiled Java file, use:

+java -cp src filename

-**Run**: To run the compiled Java file, use: java -cp src filename  <!--command specifies the classpath for the Java runtime, which is necessary if your .java files are organized in a directory like src/. -->
+**Note**: The -cp src option specifies the classpath for the Java runtime, which is necessary if your .java files are organized in a directory like src/.

 4. **File Types**: